 Lastly, don’t forget we are an international team and so there are opportunities to travel if that is something that appeals to you.

 Retail analyst is just one of many roles that we have here at IGD.
 Why not check out our careers page to see if there are any opportunities for you?
-Or if you are looking to upskill your commercial teams included analysts, take a look at our IGD Academy calendar - we offer commercial training workshops to suit many roles across the industry, from category managers, to retailers, to supply chain operators.
+Or if you are looking to upskill your commercial teams included analysts, take a look at our IGD Training calendar - we offer commercial training workshops to suit many roles across the industry, from category managers, to retailers, to supply chain operators.

 Related information on IGD.com